Mortgage rates in Northern California have been relatively low since the early 2000s.

 California Department of Real Estate

 At the state level, an important part of the mortgage industry (and housing) is the California Department of Real Estate (aka California DRE).
-Every legitimate Loan Officer and Real Estate agent is licensed with the state of California.
+Every legitimate Loan Officer and Real Estate agent is licensed by the state of California.
 If you are working with someone who does not have a verifiable license, stop working with them immediately and find a new Loan Officer to work with.

 The California Department of Real Estate is an important part of the mortgage industry.
 We highly suggest consumers take advantage of what they have to offer to ensure they obtain the best possible mortgage.